section-engineering-education/engineering-education/content/articles/how-edge-artificial-intelligence-is-revolutionizing-mobile-application-development/index.md

 #### Voice-based technology

 Voice-powered technologies offer individualized experiences by identifying and differentiating users between voices.
 While this might pose privacy fears, edge voice-AI comes to seal loopholes.
-Edge Voice-AI eliminates the compliance and privacy issue by not sending users voices.
+Edge Voice-AI eliminates the compliance and privacy issue by not sending voices to users.

 Edge voice-AI works by turning the user's speech into text on a device at the edge.
 Natural language understanding ([NLU](https://searchenterpriseai.techtarget.com/definition/natural-language-understanding-NLU)) interprets the text and performs operations like simple conversions and mathematical calculations.

-Actions requiring storage and complex computation are sent to the fog for processing.
+Actions requiring storage and complex computation are sent to the [fog](https://internetofthingsagenda.techtarget.com/definition/fog-computing-fogging) for processing.
 These include conversations with translation, fact retrieval, and user history.
 Additional outside information, including time and weather, is retrieved from the cloud when needed.

 Speech is constructed upon the creation of a complete response to the users from either fog or cloud.
 The speech is them made at the fog or edge.
 Robotic speech is made at the edge, while natural-sounding speech is made at the fog, but this depends on the present state of the technology.